 - And more

-The truth is that none of these scenarios is as effective as it seems.
 To protect your data from being stolen, it’s important to come up with a well-balanced action plan, based on a thorough insider threat analysis.

 Here’s what you can do to decrease the risk of your valuable data being stolen by an internal actor: